Why I don’t like reading the artist statement.

 I feel art still has that stuck-up, pompous feel about it.
 It alienates people.
 I think one of the reasons behind this is the words some artist use!
 I have an art degree and even I roll my eyes at some of the things artist come out with.
 I feel like this use of language can really put people off.
 There’s a website named ‘Arty Bollocks Generator: Instant artist statement.‘ that sums it up really!
 It’s a pretty funny blog which hits the nail on the head, with artist’s statement templates that ooze bullshit.

 I’d be lying if I said I never read the artist statement, of course I do, but I always read it after I have seen the work and I sometimes wish I hadn’t read it at all.
-It would be so nice if there were more statements that were in plain old English, easy-to-read and east to understand.
+It would be so nice if there were more statements that were in plain old English, easy-to-read and easy to understand.
 Just cut out all the artist jargon.

 I know this piece may upset a few people and I can only apologise for that, but as someone who really does class art as a huge part of my life, I felt it was something I had to say.
 Surely I’m not the only one that feels this way.
 Am I?